 The Corporate Profit Bonus payment is based on a set formula derived from net earnings of the Corporation before provisions for (recovery of) income taxes and is payable each quarter.
 Both net earnings and provisions for (recovery of) income taxes are in the consolidated financial statements of the Corporation.
-EBT is a driver for this significant portion of the variable compensation package as it accurately captures both earnings from operations and the financing cost of creating those earnings.
+EBT is a driver for this significant portion of the variable compensation package as it accurately captures both earnings from operations and the financing cost of creating those earnings thereby motivating executives to manage both the income statement and balance sheet.
 EBT is the key driver of earnings per share and ultimately the share price itself, and as such directly links executive compensation to shareholder satisfaction (the "Corporate Profit Bonus Program").
 There is no minimum threshold of performance to be eligible for this bonus, nor is there a cap.
 In the absence of profit, no bonuses are paid.
+No adjustments are made to EBT for any unusual or significant items whatsoever, again aligning compensation directly to reported earnings per share and thereby share price.